unibo-oop/lab/README.md

-# lab
+# Lab exercises and solutions

-Lab exercises and solutions
+**NOTE**: This repository is not meant to be maintained by hand, bots do that.